learn-co-students/mechanics-of-migrations-nyc-web-career-042219/README.md

 end
 ```

-To test our newly-created class out, let's use the rake task `rake console`,
+To test our newly-created class out, let's use the rake task ```,
 which we've created in the `Rakefile`.